-- 1. Connect the temperature sensor to the secondary battery bank following the directions provided for the primary battery temperature sensor. - 2.
-Plug the positive and negative sensor to the appropriate positive connector; The RED positive sensor wire should be connected to the #7 terminal pin. - 3.
-The BLACK negative sensor wire should be connected to terminal pin #8.
-Reconnect the spade to the (#9) pin.
+- Connect the temperature sensor to the secondary battery bank following the directions provided for the primary battery temperature sensor. - 2.
+Plug the positive and negative sensor to the appropriate positive connector; The RED positive sensor wire should be connected to the #7 terminal pin. - 3. the BLACK negative sensor wire should be connected to terminal pin #8.